spunkshadows/stemcoaxer/README.md

-# stemsike  (not available for use, under design/construction)
+# StemSike  (not available for use, under design/construction)

-**stemsike analyzes audio stems from live performance and generates musician-friendly performance cues.**
+**StemSike analyzes your live performance stems—vocals, drums, bass, and more—to deliver sharp, musician-friendly cues that sike you into vibe-code-synch up, using your own playing as the blueprint.**

 **(a real-time extension for Reaper, a Digital Audio Workstation by Cockos Incorporated)**